A Fly-In Moose Hunt in Remote Northwestern Ontario

 Weather and luck play a role but when the stars align a remote camp is a good place to be

 A remote wilderness base camp is a pretty good step towards harvesting a moose.
-It was a warm and clear late September morning when we left the River Air Seaplane Dock at Pistol Lake in a Cessna 208 Caravan, en route to our moose hunting base camp at Achim Lake.
+It was a warm and clear late September morning when we left the River Air Seaplane Dock at Pistol Lake in a Cessna 208 Caravan en route to our moose hunting base camp at Achim Lake.
 I was joined by friends Brian Hutchinson and Bob Monahan for a one-week hunt in WMU 1C in the remote reaches of Northwestern Ontario.
 The flight north was scheduled to be an hour and a half, taking us many, many miles from the nearest road.

 A Home in Moose Country

-Situated on a slab of granite, surrounded by spruce and pine, the outpost cabin wasn’t exactly the Hilton, but would certainly suffice.
+Situated on a slab of granite, surrounded by spruce and pine, the outpost cabin wasn’t exactly the Hilton but would certainly suffice.
 We were most impressed by two monstrous moose racks hanging in a tree out front.
 “That’s the big bad boy I want,” Bob said, pointing at one.
-Our plan was to hunt shorelines and shallow back bays of Achim and adjoining lakes mornings and evenings -- spots we could boat to without having to portage.
+Our plan was to hunt shorelines and shallow back bays of Achim and adjoining lakes in the mornings and evenings -- spots we could boat to without having to portage.
 We’d scout for fresh sign during the afternoons and maybe do a little fishing.

 antlers on a tree